Data Protection requests

 - tenancy agreement

-Once your identity has been verified, we will begin to process your request and locate your data.
+Once your identity has been verified, we'll begin to process your request and locate your data.
 We have one calendar month (around 30 calendar days) to respond to your request.

 We may write to you to request additional information to help us locate your information.
 For example, if you ask for all of the information the council holds on you, we may ask you which departments you have dealt with such as the housing or benefits team.
 If you do not provide further information, we may not be able to provide a full response within the one calendar month deadline.

 Once you receive your information, you may find that certain data has been redacted or removed.
-When we are processing your request, we may need to remove (redact) data if :
+When we're processing your request, we may need to remove (redact) data if :

 - the data is about someone else